crates.io repository

 # AnsiValue(u8)

-# Default to LightCyan(dir), LightWhite(file), and LightYellow(symlink).
+# Default to LightCyan(dir), LightWhite(file), LightYellow(symlink) and Red(changed/untracked files in git repositories).

 # color: